Unirep/Unirep/packages/docs/versioned_docs/version-2.0.0-beta-2/contracts-api/errors.md

 ## 0xdc215c0a
 - `NullifierAlreadyUsed(uint256 nullilier)`<br/>
-The [nullifier](../protocol/nullifiers) is already used in Unirep contract. <br/>
+The [nullifier](../protocol/nullifiers) is already used in UniRep contract. <br/>
-A nullifier cannot be submitted twice in the Unirep protocol.
+A nullifier cannot be submitted twice in the UniRep protocol.

 ## 0xedc650d7
 - `AttesterIdNotMatch(uint160 attesterId)`<br/>